RTEMS/rtems-docs/c_user/scheduling_concepts.rst

-The most significant task scheduling modification mechanism is the ability for the user to assign a priority level to each individual task when it is created and to alter a task’s priority at run-time.
+The most significant task scheduling modification mechanism is the ability for the user to assign a priority level to each individual task when it is created and to alter a task's priority at run-time.
 RTEMS supports up to 255 priority levels.
 Level 255 is the lowest priority and level 1 is the highest.